TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 5/Exodus 5.5.md

 ---

-And Pharaoh said, Behold, the people of the land are now many, and ye make them rest from their burdens.
+Pharaoh said, "Behold, the people of the land are now many, and you make them rest from their burdens."